 The specific rationale for this situation is given by the expected benefit of a successful attack.
-An attacker who has to have physical access to the TOE that they are attacking, will only be able to compromise one TOE at a time.
+An attacker who has to have physical access to the TOE that they are attacking, will only be able to compromise one for wireless communication technologies.
+It is further possible that signals of Meters are amplified by other devices or other Meters on the physical level without violating this assumption.
+However, it is assumed that the Meters do only communicate with the TOE and that only the TOE is able to decrypt the data sent by the Meter.

+TOE at a time.
 So the effect of a successful attack will always be limited to the attacked TOE.
 A logical attack from the WAN side on the other hand may have the potential to compromise a large amount of TOEs.